makyo/ally/content/book/press.md

 ### About the author

 Madison Scott-Clary is a transgender author, poet, and programmer.
 She is also the editor-in-chief of Hybrid Ink, LLC, a small publisher focused on thoughtful fiction, exploratory poetry, and creative non-fiction.
-She lives in the Pacific Northwest with her cat and two dogs, as well as her husband, who is also a dog.
+She lives in the Pacific Northwest with her cat and two dogs, as well as her husband, who is also a dog on the internet.

 You can find more of her work at [makyo.ink](https://makyo.ink) and more about her at [drab-makyo.com](https://drab-makyo.com).
 She is on twitter as [@makyo_writes](https://twitter.com/makyo_writes).